SteveChenDC/stevechendc.github.io/_posts/2016-07-20-ActiveRecord-and-a-SQL-Query.md

 {% endhighlight %}

 Here we use the development database from SteamFriend.me to fetch a user with an id of 1.

+You can find out more on the [ActiveRecord ORM here] (http://guides.rubyonrails.org/active_record_basics.html)